-2. Responsibility for procurement activities
+2. Responsibility for Procurement Activities

-2.1 As emphasized in Paragraph 1.7 of these Guidelines, the Beneficiary is legally responsible for all procurement activities.
-It invites, receives and evaluates Bids and awards contracts.
+2.1 As emphasized in (Part 1 Chapter 1 Paragraph 1.4.1), the Beneficiary is legally responsible for all procurement activities.
+It invites, receives, and evaluates Bids and awards contracts.
 The Bidding Documents issued by the Beneficiary, and the contracts signed between the Beneficiary and Contractors, define the rights and obligations of the Beneficiary, Bidders and Contractors.

-3. IsDB's role
+3. IsDB's Role

 - 3.1 IsDB publishes SBDs for various types of selection methods.
 It is mandatory for the Beneficiary to use these documents, with minimum changes to address country- and project-specific issues.
 The Bidding Documents are finalized and issued by the Beneficiary. - 3.2 IsDB reviews the Beneficiary's procurement activities.
-This includes the Beneficiary's Bidding Documents, procurement procedures, Bid evaluations, award recommendations and contract terms and conditions to ensure that the procurement is carried out in accordance with the requirements of the Financing Agreement (between IsDB and the Beneficiary) and these Guidelines.
-Except for small contracts (below monetary thresholds specified in the Financing Agreement), IsDB reviews the documents before they are issued, as described in Annex A. - 3.3 If at any time in the procurement process (even after the award of contract), IsDB concludes that the agreed procedures were not followed in any material respect, it may declare misprocurement.
-However, if a Beneficiary has awarded a contract after obtaining IsDB No-Objection, IsDB will declare misprocurement only if the No-Objection was issued on the basis of incomplete, inaccurate or misleading information furnished by the Beneficiary.
-Furthermore, if IsDB determines that representatives of the Beneficiary or the successful Bidder engaged in corrupt or fraudulent practices, it may impose the applicable sanctions set forth in Paragraphs 1.37 and 1.38 of these Guidelines.
+This includes the Beneficiary's Bidding Documents, procurement procedures, Bid evaluations, award recommendations and contract terms and conditions to ensure that the procurement is carried out in accordance with the requirements of the FA (between IsDB and the Beneficiary) and these Guidelines.
+Except for small contracts (below monetary thresholds specified in the FA), IsDB reviews the documents before they are issued, as described in Annex A. - 3.3 If at any time in the procurement process (even after the award of contract), IsDB concludes that the agreed procedures were not followed in any material respect, it may declare misprocurement.
+However, if a Beneficiary has awarded a contract after obtaining IsDB No-Objection, IsDB will declare misprocurement only if the No-Objection was issued based on incomplete, inaccurate, or misleading information furnished by the Beneficiary.
+Furthermore, if IsDB determines that representatives of the Beneficiary or the successful Bidder engaged in corrupt or fraudulent practices, it may impose the applicable sanctions set forth in (Part 1 Chapter 1 Section 1.15).